cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-2.md

 <p align="center"><img alt="Four HTTP GET routes: list all, get by id, get by handle, and search by title." src="/img/tutorial/rest-api/GET_Routes.png" width="640" /></p>

-With our database full with data, it's time to build a RESTful API that allows us to fetch that data in four different ways:
+With our database full of data, it's time to build a RESTful API that allows us to fetch that data in four different ways:

 1. GET all bikes
 2. GET bike by ID